tytydraco/yessleep/out/Dont_fall_for_it.md

 The portrait was beautiful, and as for the bookshelf, its contents were a little odd—books about biology and human anatomy, as well as bird anatomy.
 A couple, however, caught my eye—strange books about rituals and others about alchemical sciences.
 I took out another book that seemed the most normal.
 It read ''Hiding in Plain Sight'' by Susan Lewis.
 Disinterested, I placed the book back on the shelf and resigned from inspecting it further.

 But then something else caught my eye.
 A small picture frame on a table by the bookshelf—there was something familiar about it.
-After looking at it for a while longer, I realized it was a picture of a young Tulio and a woman with long brown hair like that of autumn leaves.
+After looking at it for a while longer, I realized it was a picture of a young Tulio dressed in a white lab coat and a woman with long brown hair like that of autumn leaves.
 Why would he lie about just having moved here?
 Well, technically he never claimed to have not lived here, but something's off, I thought.

 I decided to stay quiet about it and turned to face Tulio, who was admiring some of his "new" free furniture.